Biography

 - Circuit Complexity

-- A 2n + O(√n) tight-bound for the Multiplexer function.
+- On the possibility of a 2n + O(√n) tight-bound for the Multiplexer function.
 2024

-- Description: In the early 19070s, the circuit lower-bound of 2n - O(1) was shown for the Multiplexer function
+- Description: In the early 19070s, the circuit lower-bound of 2n - O(1) was shown for the single-output Multiplexer function (MUX), a Boolean function that commonly appears in practice, by Wolfgang Paul.

-In this work, we aim to improve this lower-bound to 2n + O(√n) which matches the best
+In this work, we aim to improve this lower-bound to 2n + O(√n) which matches the best known upper-bound for Multiplexer shown by Peter Klein and M.S.
+Paterson in 1978.

 - Minimal XOR Circuits: The One True Shape is a Binary Tree.
 2023

-- Joint work with: Marco Carmosino and Tim Jackman
+- Joint work with: Marco Carmosino and Tim Jackman.

 - Description: The Exclusive-OR function is one of the most fundamental Boolean functions that has appeared